BLSQ/iaso/docs/pages/dev/reference/API/org_unit_registry.md

   "changes": {
-    "parent": "String? - Name of the new parent OrgUnit, may be null or omitted.", "name": "String? - New name of the OrgUnit, may be null or omitted.", "status": "Enum<Status>? - New status of the OrgUnit, One of `open` or `close`, may be null or omitted.", "org_unit_type": "String? - Name of the new OrgUnitType, may be null or omitted", "groups": "Array of String? - can be empty, null or omitted.
+    "parent": "String? - Name of the new parent OrgUnit, may be null or omitted.", "name": "String? - New name of the OrgUnit, may be null or omitted.", "opening_status": "Enum<Status>? - New status of the OrgUnit, One of `open` or `close`, may be null or omitted.", "org_unit_type_id": "Int? - id of the new OrgUnitType, may be null or omitted", "org_unit_type_name": "String? - Name of the new OrgUnitType, may be null or omitted", "groups": "Array of String? - can be empty, null or omitted.
 Names of the new groups", "geo_point": { "": "New GeoPoint? for the OrgUnit, may be null or omitted", "latitude": "Double - New latitude of the OrgUnit",